-How does air infiltration from natural infiltration compare to the ASHRAE Standard 62.2 ventilation requirements?
+How does air infiltration from natural infiltration compare to the ASHRAE Standard 62.2-2013 ventilation requirements?

 During periods with no mechanical ventilation, the tight west home showed very low infiltration rates, even on windy days-often less than 0.06 ACH.
-The leakier east home, however, exhibited much higher infiltration rates, and during windy periods, it proved comparable over a daily time period to the ventilation prescribed by ASHRAE Standard 62-2.
-This was not true during periods of low wind, however; the building experienced air changes rates considerably lower than recommended by Standard 62-2.
+The leakier east home, however, exhibited much higher infiltration rates, and during windy periods, it proved comparable over a daily time period to the ventilation prescribed by ASHRAE Standard 62.2-2013.
+This was not true during periods of low wind, however; the building experienced air changes rates considerably lower than recommended by Standard 62.2-2013.
 Meanwhile, the tight building with mechanical ventilation experienced less variation in the effective ventilation rate.
-The east home had infiltration rates that satisfied Standard 62-2 for some of the time and had an average infiltration rate of 58 CFM during a 9-day period, as shown in Section 4.4.
+The east home had infiltration rates that satisfied Standard 62.2-2013 for some of the time and had an average infiltration rate of 58 CFM during a 9-day period, as shown in Section 4.4.

-The tight west home with mechanical ventilation showed a more consistent level of effective ventilation averaging 73 CFM over an 8-day testing period.
-This period was less windy than the previously mentioned period and saw the east building, dependent only on natural ventilation, at well below Standard 62-2 levels,-with an average ventilation rate of 40 CFM.
+The tight west home with mechanical ventilation showed a high and more consistent level of air exchange, averaging 73 CFM and hovering around the ASHRAE Standard 62.2-2013 recommended 76 CFM during an 8-day testing period.
+This period was less windy than the previously mentioned period.
+The east building was well below Standard 62.2-2013 levels, but it was still significant, at an average of 40 CFM.

-According to these data, a leaky home experiences a significant amount of infiltration for a home compared to ASHRAE Standard 62-2 levels of ventilation, especially during windy periods.
-During the mechanical ventilation period, the leaky home experienced more than half the infiltration than the mechanically-ventilated home experienced.
+According to these data, a leaky home experiences a significant amount of infiltration for a home compared to ASHRAE Standard 62.2-2013 levels of ventilation, especially during windy periods.
+During the mechanical ventilation period, the leaky home experienced more than half the infiltration than the mechanically-ventilated home experienced.5